Chartered Surveyor: Auctioneering

 Firms of chartered surveyors sometimes act in property auctions.

 Other aspects of surveying practice

-As well as the services mentioned above, UK chartered surveyors may offer advice in boundary disputes, business rates, compulsory purchase matters and party walls. ("Party walls" in the UK are walls on your property shared with your neighbours.)
+As well as the services mentioned above, UK chartered surveyors may offer advice in boundary disputes, business rates, compulsory purchase matters and party walls. ("Party walls" in the UK are walls on your property shared with your neighbors.)

 Employers

 The largest employer of Chartered Surveyors is Turner & Townsend.

 Becoming a Chartered Surveyor

 In order to become a Chartered Surveyor, trainees must undertake a degree accredited by the RICS and pass the Assessment of Professional Competence.
 Occasionally RICS withdraws accreditation of degree courses.